2018–19 Korean peace process: 2018 North Korea–United States Singapore Summit

-Donald Trump met with Kim Jong-un on June 12, 2018, in Singapore, in the first summit meeting between the leaders of the United States and North Korea.
+Donald Trump met with Kim Jong Un on June 12, 2018, in Singapore, in the first summit meeting between the leaders of the United States and North Korea.
 They signed a joint statement, agreeing to security guarantees for North Korea, new peaceful relations, reaffirmation of the denuclearization of the Korean Peninsula, recovery of soldiers' remains, and follow-up negotiations between high-level officials.
 Immediately following the summit, Trump announced that the US would discontinue "provocative" joint military exercises with South Korea, and he wishes to bring the U.S. forces back home at some point, but he said that was not part of the Singapore agreement.

 Aftermath of Singapore summit

 Subsequent negotiations

-On July 6–7, Pompeo visited North Korea for the third time to continue the negotiations with General Kim Yong-chol.
+From July 6 to 7, Pompeo visited North Korea for the third time to continue the negotiations with General Kim Yong-chol.
 After the meeting, Pompeo stated that the talks had been productive and that progress had been made "on almost all of the central issues".
 However, the North Korean state media criticized the meeting soon after, saying the U.S. had shown a "gangster-like attitude" and calling the demands of the Trump administration "deeply regrettable".
 Pompeo delivered a letter from Kim to Trump, in which Kim expressed his hope for successful implementation of the US-North Korea Joint Statement and reaffirmed his will for improving the relations between the countries.

 Pompeo announced on August 23, 2018, that he would return to North Korea the following week for the fourth round of talks.
 The following day, Trump tweeted that he had asked Pompeo not to make the trip because he felt "we are not making sufficient progress with respect to the denuclearization of the Korean Peninsula".
 South Korean Foreign Minister Kang Kyung-wha urged continued U.S.-North Korean talks.

 In August, Foreign Minister Kang said that she had "considerable" consultations over a declaration of a formal end of the Korean War with the Chinese and U.S. foreign ministers.
 Chinese Foreign Minister Wang Yi expressed support for a declaration.
 North Korean Foreign Minister Ri Yong Ho said he was "alarmed" by U.S. insistence on maintaining sanctions until North Korea denuclearizes and what he said was U.S. reluctance to declare an end to the Korean War.
 According to Vox, Trump had made a spoken agreement with North Korea to sign a declaration ending the Korean War, both at a White House meeting on June 1, and during the Singapore Summit.
 However, National Security Adviser John Bolton and Defense Secretary Jim Mattis both opposed signing the declaration before denuclearization.